 Feldman’s depiction of a man grieving the future he thought he had as a husband is shattering.
 Shoshanna’s storyline is equally as compelling and, at times, uncomfortably relatable: she’s simultaneously excited to marry her fiancé Danny (Friday Night Lights' Zack Gilford), and ashamed of that excitement, unwilling to show it when she’s with her best friend.
 She’s also aware that Danny isn’t perfect, and that their union won’t be perfect either — but then, as she knows, no marriage is.

 This Close reminds viewers that through all the humiliating, heartbreaking, and ecstatic moments of modern love, we are not alone, regardless of whether we're deaf or hearing.
-Use the offer code THISCLOSELU to watch it with a 30-day free trial, and fall in love with Michael and Kate tonight.

 All images from "This Close" via Sundance Now.